GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 # So How can I make sure I don't I lose on my torq_gamble?

 That's a great question.
-For starters, I'll need to rate-limit my TokenTorqOut = Robot.token_tork_potential
+For starters, rate-limit TokenTorqOut.

 Different robots have different TokenTorkPotential
 - essentially processing power, but measured in something more useful than Hertz = bits / second
-- A 2 TTP Robot can't consume any more than 2 TokenTorq per hour, and would cost no more than 2/3.6 RoboTorq to run for that hour
+- A 2 TTP Robot can't consume any more or any less than 2 TokenTorq per hour, and would cost exactly 2/3.6 RoboTorq to run every hour.
-- A 2 TTP Robot can operate at less than 2 TokenTorq per hour, and cost decreases accordingly.
-- The TTP ratings of a BRLAs bot pool is secured by the BRLA terms, and ultimately by the brla_retainer_fee.
+- The TTP rating spread of a BRLA's bot pool is secured by the BRLA terms, and at the time of paying the brla_retainer_fee.
 - Bots with higher TTP ratings can handle more complex jobs more quickly.
 - So if I plan for a final torq of 2 TTP/hr, my bot's TTP rating better be way higher to land at 2 after all the efficiency drops, as you'll see soon.